thetist/thetist.github.io/_pages/about.md

 I’m an undergraduate student at Seoul National University with a deep passion for machine learning and deep learning.

-My primary research interests include Multimodal AI, Generative Search, Privacy-Preserving Machine Learning, and Homomorphic Encryption.
+My primary research interests include multimodal AI, generative search, privacy-preserving machine learning, and homomorphic encryption.

 My ultimate goal is to develop an egocentric database that captures the I/O data of individuals, aiming to closely replicate each person.